 Tips for Backpackers Travel Insurance

-If you’re thinking about booking into our hostel in London, then there’s a very good chance that you’re a backpacker.
+If you’re thinking about booking into one of our hostels in London, then there’s a very good chance that you’re a backpacker.
 Although our UK hostel is designed to accommodate every kind of traveller – from university groups to lone travellers or couples exploring the world – we are particularly suited to London backpackers.
 That’s because we offer affordable accommodation to people travelling on a strict budget without cutting any corners.
 Our backpackers hostel in London is clean, secure and comfortable, and boasts extras such as free Wi-Fi, free breakfast to start the day and a highly convenient central London location.

 When you book our hostel in London you don’t just get excellent accommodation, however, you also get access to help, and information provided by our experienced staff and accessible via our website.
 One piece of advice we always give to London backpackers is that they need to take out travel insurance before heading out on their adventure.
 Travelling on a budget means trying to cut expenses wherever possible, but one thing you should never think of doing without is travel insurance.
 The only thing you can safely predict from travelling on a shoestring is that the unpredictable will happen.
 Nine times out of ten this will be a positive thing – meeting new friends in unexpected places or trying food you’d never even thought of before – but every now and then it may be less positive.
 If you fall ill, lose your possessions, or hurt yourself in an accident then travel insurance could make all the difference between a minor inconvenience and outright disaster.